Species Type:

 Details:

 Florida manatees have large, paddle-shaped tails that make gliding through water easy.
-They have vibrrissae, or whiskers around their mouth that help them sense changes in water pressure.
-Located in the Atlantic Ocean and Gulf of Mexico, Florida manatees spend most of their day grazing on aquatic plants and snoozing after their meals.
-Manatees begin breeding around the ages of four to seven and will birth one calf at a time.
-According to IUCN’s Red List of Threatened Species, the Florida manatee is classified as an endangered species.
+They have vibrissae, or specialized whiskers, that help them sense water movement.
+Located in the Atlantic Ocean and Gulf, Florida manatees spend most of their day grazing on aquatic plants and snoozing after their meals.
+Manatees can begin having calves (babies) around ages four to seven.
+They typically have one calf at a time.
+According to IUCN’s Red List of Threatened Species, the Florida manatee is classified as a Threatened species.